w3f/polkadot-wiki/docs/general/thousand-validators.md

 A time delay proxy is used as the interaction method for some of these accounts.

-{{ kusama: Within the Kusama program, there are several other nominator accounts that can exhaustively be determined by parsing data found [here](https://kusama.w3f.community/nominators) :kusama }}
+Within the Kusama program, there are several other nominator accounts that can exhaustively be determined by parsing data found [here](https://kusama.w3f.community/nominators).

 Since approximately early January 2021, the nominators will select an automatic number of validators to nominate based on the lowest amount staked for a validator and the amount of funds it holds.
 This